Know your rights and responsibilities.

 Close as practicable?

 So how far should you ride from the curb?
 Generally you want to stay at least 1 meter from the curb or edge of the road.
-Staying further away from the curb allows you to avoid the plethora of obstacles and debris along the edge and also gives you room to manoeuvre should you need to avoid an obstacle.
+Staying further away from the curb allows you to avoid the plethora of obstacles and debris along the edge and also gives you room to maneuver should you need to avoid an obstacle.
 If you instead ride close to the curb, when you have to avoid an obstacle you need to move to your left and into the flow of traffic to avoid it.
 Staying further out from the edge makes you more visible and does not invite drivers to squeeze by you in the lane.

 Don’t pass on the right.